ohsu-cedar-comp-hub/scRNAvelocity/README.md

 SAMPLE:
 ```
 location	name
-/PATH/TO/SAMPLES/10x_1 sample_1
+/PATH/TO/SAMPLES/10x_1 1
-/PATH/TO/SAMPLES/10x_2 sample_2
+/PATH/TO/SAMPLES/10x_2 2
 ```

-The next directory below these paths would be the "outs" dirertory.
+The "outs" directory from 10x cellranger would be a sub-directory of the "/PATH/TO/SAMPLES/10x_1".
+The name column references the postfix of the cell barcode used in the seurat object.

 Add the paths in the *omic_config.yaml* for the GTF files.